 Certificate of title

-Your certificate of title is a Legal document which identifies the owner/s of the block of land.
+A certificate of title is a legal document that identifies the owner/s of a block of land.

-A block’s title date is the official date that the block of land registers.
+A block’s title date is the official date the block of land registers as an official address.

 A site survey is an examination of your land to establish the position of the proposed construction of your home.
-The survey identifies the correct orientation and positioning of the house, any obstacles that may need removal prior to construction, including large tree’s and any other limitations of any easements that may burden or benefit your land or construction of your home.
-The site survey also determines the current elevation and slope levels of your land in order to identify what site works will be required in order to create a level building platform.
+The survey identifies the correct orientation and positioning of the house, any obstacles that may need removal before construction, including large trees, and any easements that may burden or benefit your land or the construction of your home.
+The site survey also determines your land’s current elevation and slope levels in order to identify what site works will be required to create a level building platform.

-The purpose of a re-establishment survey is to re-instate the boundary of a block of land to determine where exactly the boundary lines of your property are.
+The purpose of a re-establishment survey is to reinstate the boundary of a block of land to determine exactly where your property’s boundary lines are.

-Expenses associated with your specific block of land in order to prepare your land for home construction.
-Unless your site costs are ‘fixed’* in price these expenses will be based on the outcome of your site survey and soil report.
+The expenses associated with your specific block of land in order to prepare your land for home construction, for example the slab, bored piers, and retaining walls.
+Unless your site costs are ‘fixed’* in, the price of these expenses will be based on the outcome of your site survey, and soil report.

 Fixed site costs*

-Additional soil or materials imported onto your block of land used to level your land according to the elevation or slope and to prepare the block for home construction.
+Additional soil or materials imported onto your block that are used to level your land according to its elevation or slope, and prepare the block for home construction.

 Frontage is the width of the front boundary of your block of land.

-The frontage of your block times the depth of your block will equal the overall size of your land.
+The frontage of your block multiplied by the depth of your block equals the overall size of your land.

-The tax placed by Government on the legal transfer of assets, such as land, existing property and cars.
+The tax placed by the government on the legal transfer of assets, such as land, existing property, and cars.

 The point at which you access the street from your block.
-Once your home is complete, this will be the point which you place your driveway.
-It’s important to know where your cross over will be located, as this will impact on the position and orientation of your home on your block.
+Once your home is complete, this will be the point where you place your driveway.
+It’s important to know where your crossover will be located, as this will impact the position and orientation of your home on your block.

-You can find your crossover location on the Engineering Report from your Land Developer.
+You can find your crossover location on the Engineering Report issued by your land developer.

-A building envelope is the maximum space that your home can be built in on your block, including the width, length and height of the home and is determined by your Land Developer.
+A building envelope is the maximum space that your home can be built in on your block as determined by your land developer, including the width, length, and height of your home.